owenmccadden/vector_calculator/README.md

 ## Constructor

 The Vector.py file contains the code for the Vector class.
 The constructor of the Vector class accepts any number of comma-separated floating-point numbers as input.
-Because of this, the class supports all n-dimensional vectors.
+The class supports all n-dimensional vectors.

 ## Methods